elidoran/node-cio/README.md

     //  `isServer` - whether it's for a server. `false` means client side
     //  `isSecure` - whether `tls` module is being used. `false` means `net` module
     //  `options` - the options provided to `cio.client()` or `cio.server()` calls
+    //  `connectEvent` - see below for a description

     // you can add listeners to the `socket` or... whatever